Back to AIHPA Home Page

 be advertised before the start of the event.

-** denotes Regional events may be run by various club after meet is sanctioned.
+** denotes Regional matches may be run by various club after sanctioned.

 *** denotes a reduced IMC, that may be part of, and simultaneous to, a greater IMC match.